 - The SD will be removed at the end of the SD period.
 If you complete your deferred exam or term work earlier than the end of the SD period and want the SD removed, it is your responsibility to contact Arts Advising and make this request.

 - When you have a Standing Deferred, it is important that you continue to work on the course(s).
 If you have an SD, you should reduce your course load in the following session.
 For example, if you have 3 credits deferred from the Winter session you should not enrol in more than 9 credits in the following Summer session, although the permitted maximum is 12.

-- If there is a Vista component to your course(s), you have to ask your instructor to extend your access to Vista.
+- If there is a Connect component to your course(s), you must ask your instructor to extend your access to Connect.